Unusual Malaysian Drinks You Want To Try

 Salted Dried Plum from China (Asam boi in Malay) is very popular in Malaysia.

-The addition of the sour and salty taste to sweet fruit juice makes the drink delicious.
+Adding the sour and salty taste to sweet fruit juice makes the drink delicious.

 Ambra (Ambarella) or Buah Kedondong & Asam Boi (Malay)